MiniZinc/libminizinc/README_MIP.txt

   minimize x[1] + b + xf[2] + card( xs[1] intersect xs[3] );

-If you'd like to provide a most complete warmstart information, please provide values for all variables which are output when there is no solve item or when compiled with --output-mode dzn.
+If you'd like to provide a most complete warmstart information, please provide values for all variables which are output when there is no output item or when compiled with --output-mode dzn.
 Still, this excludes auxiliary variables introduced by let's.
 To capture them, you can customize the output item, or try the FlatZinc level, see below.